LadyPi/project-1/README.md

 Sketch for wireframing
 Trello/notebook for project development and management (https://trello.com/b/y64MlV45/game-development-roadmap) Sublime for editing
-Chrome Tools for testing and game functionailty via browswer
+Chrome Tools for testing and game functionailty via browser.

 4. Wireframe: